Beg for Mercy

-Beg for Mercy is the debut studio album by American rap group G-Unit, released through Interscope Records and 50 Cent's G-Unit Records.
+Beg for Mercy is the debut studio album by American rap group G-Unit, released through G-Unit Records and Interscope Records.
 The album was released on November 14, 2003, nine months after 50 Cent's successful debut album Get Rich or Die Tryin'.

 For this release, G-Unit was composed of rappers 50 Cent, Lloyd Banks and Young Buck, with support from Tony Yayo, who was an original member of the group but due to his imprisonment in 2002 only appears on two songs.
 The Game was inducted into the group after recording sessions were finished.

 Background

-Following an assassination attempt and the subsequent industry blacklisting, 50 Cent focused on releasing mixtapes throughout 2002.
+Following a murder attempt and the subsequent industry blacklisting, 50 Cent focused on releasing mixtapes throughout 2002.
 This allowed him to generate public interest in his music.
 "At the time, 50's music was inescapable in New York", wrote Complex.
 Several mixtapes were recorded and released under G-Unit, the group consisting of him and his childhood friends Lloyd Banks and Tony Yayo.
 His debut mixtape, Guess Who's Back?, reached Eminem.
 Impressed with the project, Eminem introduced 50 Cent to Dr. Dre and helped him sign a $1 million record deal.
 In 2003, 50 Cent released his debut album Get Rich or Die Tryin'.
 By the end of the year, the album sold 12 million copies worldwide and was certified six-times platinum by the Recording Industry Association of America (RIAA).
-While working on a follow-up album, 50 Cent decided to delay it and instead release G-Unit's debut album, Beg for Mercy.
+While working on a follow-up album, 50 Cent decided to delay it and instead start production on G-Unit's debut album, Beg for Mercy.

-Recording

-As the album was recorded, Tony Yayo was sentenced to jail on charges of gun possession and bail jumping, and so he makes only two appearances on the entire record, on the tracks "Groupie Love", and "I Smell Pussy".
-His image, which is from a photo taken from the photo shoot for Get Rich or Die Tryin', is seen on the brick wall of the album cover as he could not be photographed due to the jail sentence.
+During production on the album, Tony Yayo was sentenced to jail in 2003 on charges of gun possession and bail jumping, and so he makes only two appearances on the entire record, on the tracks "Groupie Love", and "I Smell Pussy".
+"I Smell Pussy" originally appeared on G-Unit's mixtape "Automatic Gunfire" as the song "U Remind Me of My Bitch", and the mixtape version's outro contained additional disses aimed at Murder Inc. Records; the album version removed the outro's disses.
+Yayo's image, which is from a photo taken from the photo shoot for Get Rich or Die Tryin', is seen on the brick wall of the album cover as he could not be photographed due to the jail sentence.
+Around this time, Nashville, Tennessee-based rapper Young Buck, who worked with 50 Cent on the song "Blood Hound" from "Get Rich or Die Tryin'", developed a close working relationship and friendship with G-Unit, resulting in his induction into the group as a temporary replacement for Tony Yayo.